end-4/end-4/README.md

 ## About me
-- I'm a Linux user
+- I'm a Linux user.
+EndeavourOS + Hyprland.
-- Maybe too much
+- I should touch grass, but the grass ran.
 ## Social
 - end_4#7067
 - u/void1273